WCC School Code: 008216

 Types Of Aid

-Grants and scholarships are a few of the types of financial aid options available for you to take advantage of.
+Grants and scholarships are a couple of the types of financial aid options available for you to take advantage of.

 The Financial Aid Office is often asked to administer scholarships that are provided by various groups, organizations and agencies.
 The Foundation of Wayne Community College also has many scholarships available to WCC students.

 As a convenience to you, we have placed many of the financial aid forms online.